dbridges/mea-tools/README.md

 $ mea export_cond 2014-10-30_I9119_Stimulate_D3.h5 'h8,g8,g7'
 ```

 Uses h8 as the source electrode and finds all signals in g8 that occur within +- 0.7 ms. Once signals are found, it exports the raw analog data for a 5 ms window for each electrode given in the list.
-The datafiles are automatically labeled in accordance to the source file and the electrode.
+The data files are automatically labeled in accordance to the source file and the electrode.

 ## Mac Extras

-Two applications in the `extras/mac` folder provide graphical user interfaces to the MEA Tools pacakge.
+Two applications in the `extras/mac` folder provide graphical user interfaces to the MEA Tools package.
 Copy them to your `/Applications` folder.
 To work correctly MEA Tools must be installed at `~/mea-tools`

 ## Mathematica Tools

 A Mathematica library is also included to analyze analog and spike data, as well as to create useful static visualizations.
 See `mathematica/MEA_Examples.nb` for more information.

+## Sample Data

+Sample MEA data to verify correct operation of the various components is available [here](http://mea-tools.s3.amazonaws.com/MEAViewerSampleData.zip).